Are you trying to find out what to do and see in 3 days Oslo itinerary?

 If you’re in the mood for that old-world charm, you’ll need to head to Damstredet & Telthusbakken, the only remaining timber-framed houses.

-Read on to find out what to do and see in Oslo in 3 days.
+Read on to find out what to do and see in 3 days Oslo itinerary.
 On your second day in the city (when you no longer have a valid Oslo Pass), dedicate yourself to visiting the city’s free attractions.

 1: Parco Vigeland